 An important part of the SOS “Save our Curlews” campaign is knowing how many breeding pairs there are, where they are, and the population trends across the County.
 In 2019, around 94 – 115 pairs were found altogether, the vast majority of the County population.
 Over...

-The Upper Clun and Clee Hill Community Wildlife Groups are working with Shropshire Ornithological Society (SOS) on a project to find and protect nests, and radio tag and track chicks.
-Finding out what happens to the chicks, and why so few of them fledge, is the key to...
+The Upper Clun, Clee Hill and Strettons Area Community Wildlife Groups will be working with Shropshire Ornithological Society (SOS) on a project to find and protect nests, and radio tag and track chicks.
+Finding out what happens to the chicks, and why so few of them...